jbericat/ansible-workshop/doc/workshop_lab_part_2.md

 ansible-vault encrypt environments/dev/.vault/f5bigip.yml
 ```

-We can also encrypt the password string directly so we won't have to include
+Or, we can also encrypt the password string directly so we won't have to
-the vaulted vars file (that's useful when using different inventory files)
+include the vaulted vars file (that's useful when using different inventory
+files)

 ```bash
 ansible-vault encrypt_string --show-input -
 ```

+**tip:** When encrypting a string, use `CTRL+D` twice to end the stdout input
+instead of the `intro` key

 For this activity we'll just add the encrypted string to the
 `group_vars/f5bigip.yml` file: